tinmanjs/PersonalDiary/README.md

 Change h1 title to "My Personal Diary"
 Create a new form with an ID of "entryForm"
 Inside the form, create a textarea with class of "entry-textbox"

+### Challenge 2
+Add a button - and make the button render underneath the textarea.